Information & FAQs

 Rooms, bathrooms & stairs

-We confirm room reservations to our hoteliers, as bookings arrive, and they allocate rooms in the order in which they receive them, with the better rooms allocated first.
+We confirm room reservations to our hoteliers as bookings arrive, and they allocate rooms in the order they receive them, with the better rooms allocated first.

 Your room will be en suite, typically a bathroom with a bath and a shower over it, though occasionally there may be just a shower or, exceptionally, just a bath.